ValeP314/pp5-tangled-treasure/README.md

 * While testing the profile page and attempting to update address or other details, I noticed that the success message also contained the shopping bag (if not empty).
 To fix that I included another context variable and then updated the success message so to exclude the shopping bag on the profile page.
 * When editing an item, I noticed that an error message would display instead of an info or warning message, so I changed it to warning instead.
 Later on, I found that the toast_info.html file contained a warning message instead of an Info message, so I changed it to clear the previous bug.
 * When adding the widgets, I got an error stating that the items/custom_widget_templates/custom_clearable_file_input.html didn't exist.
 Checking the location of the custom_widget_templates folder, I realised that it should have been inside the items folder, so I moved it and the widget worked fine.
+* Issue with pictures not formatted (all different sizes): the problem was fixed through CSS.
+* Issue with footer not anchored at the bottom of the page.
+I added the class container-fluid and fixed it through CSS.

 ### Unfixed Bugs

-*
 * Issue with Shopping bag as per shopping bag video.
 Implementation suggested in the video but not performed.
-* Issue with quantity buttons not working properly (going to negative figures), to be reviewed.
-* Issue with pictures not formatted (all different sizes).
-* Issue with footer not anchored at the bottom of the page.
-Perhaps add a top margin?
-* there is no confirmation for deleting items, it might be implemented.
+* There is no confirmation page for deleting items, it might be implemented.

 ## Deployment

-The live link can be found here - [Tangled Treasures]()
+The live link can be found here - [Tangled Treasures](https://tangled-treasures-v2-c974cba676a4.herokuapp.com/)

 ## Credits